 Prior to November 1, 2005, the Company had adopted the prospective method of transition for a voluntary change to the fair value based method of accounting for stock-based employee compensation as allowed under SFAS No. 148, Accounting for Stock-Based Compensation - Transition and Disclosure.
 The prospective method required the Company to apply the recognition provisions to all employee awards granted, modified, or settled after the beginning of the fiscal year in which the recognition provisions were first applied.
-During the first quarter of fiscal year 2006, the Company did not grant, modify or settle any employee stock options or other awards with the exception of restricted shares granted on January 28, 2006 described more fully later in this note.
+During the first two quarters of fiscal year 2006, the Company did not grant, modify or settle any employee stock options or other awards with the exception of restricted shares granted on January 28, 2006 described more fully later in this note.

-For stock options granted prior to the adoption of SFAS 123(R), the effect on net income and earnings per share if the Company had applied the fair value recognition provisions of SFAS 123(R) to its stock option plans would have been as follows for the three months ended January 31, 2005:
+For stock options granted prior to the adoption of SFAS 123(R) on November 1, 2005, the effect on net income and earnings per share if the Company had applied the fair value recognition provisions of SFAS 123(R) to its stock option plans would have been as follows for the three months and six months ended April 30, 2005: